SimplifyMyCloud/GCP-InfrastructureState/Bootstrap/bootstrap.md

   --iam-account ${TF_FOUNDATION_SA_URL} ${TF_FOUNDATION_SA}.json
 ```

 This will place a private key in the directory where you are running the command.
-This private key is highly privledged and should be safely stored with extreme care.
+This private key is highly privileged and should be safely stored with extreme care.
 Once Terraform is configured on GCP with either Cloud Build or on a GCE VM, this private key will be removed and no longer used.

 ## Grant the service account permission to view the Ops environment GCP Project and manage GCP Cloud Storage: